Direct detection of charged particles with SiPMs: Beam test results

 The above result suggested to investigate also the crosstalk probability between SPADs and a further analysis was performed with beam test data measuring the number of MIP events with 1, 2, ... n fired SPADs.
 Usually, such distribution is used to study the intrinsic crosstalk of the SiPM, defined starting from the DCR signals as:

 Notice that usually such crosstalk is related to nearby fired SPADs with almost super-imposed signals, while the probability of two random SPADs firing within the same time interval is negligible.
-In Figure \ref{fig:crosstalk} the standard crosstalk measured from DCR (evaluated in a region before the trigger) for the detectors under test is reported (dotted lines).
-As foreseen, it increases with the overvoltage, reaching a maximum of $\sim$ 20-30 $\%$ at high OV.
+In Figure \ref{fig:crosstalk} the standard crosstalk measured from DCR (evaluated in a region before the trigger to be sure that possible effect related to the beam spill were included) for the detectors under test is reported (dotted lines).
+It increases with the overvoltage, reaching a maximum of $\sim$ 20-30 $\%$ at high OV.

 The same analysis has been applied in the trigger region.
 Indeed, a binary response is expected from the single SPAD, independently from being hit by one or more photons or by a MIP.
 Moreover, the geometry of the telescopes and the coincidence logic makes very improbable to have inclined tracks crossing more than one SPAD.
 So for a MIP traversing a SiPM it could be expected a behaviour similar to standard crosstalk.